Rayed Mohammed Abdullah Ali

-Rayed Mohammed Abdullah Ali (born 1978) is a Saudi Arabian student pilot, notable for having been deported from New Zealand in 2006 after it was realised that he had lived and trained in the USA with Hani Hanjour, one of the hijacking pilots in the 11 September 2001 attacks.
+Rayed Mohammed Abdullah Ali (born 1978) is a Saudi Arabian student pilot, notable for having been deported from New Zealand in 2006 after it was realised that he had lived and trained in the United States with Hani Hanjour, one of the hijacking pilots in the 11 September 2001 attacks.

 Time in New Zealand

 Ali entered New Zealand in February 2006 on a student visa, saying his dream was to become a commercial airline pilot and that he needed an English language qualification to assist.
 He then moved to Auckland to learn English and then moved to Palmerston North to fly at the Manawatu Aero Club.
 He told the Palmerston North flight school that he had obtained his private pilot's certificate in the United States and spent several years there before returning to Saudi Arabia to work in his father's textile business.
 He wanted to pass the International English Language Testing System (IELTS) exam so he could return home to train for his commercial pilot's licence.

 On 29 May 2006, New Zealand authorities raided Ali's Palmerston North home, and on 30 May he was deported back to Saudi Arabia under escort.
-On 10 June 2006 the New Zealand government released a statement saying that Ali was deported because he "posed a threat to national security" and confirmed that he had lived and trained in Phoenix, Arizona, USA with fellow Saudi Hani Hanjour in the months leading up to the 11 September 2001 attacks.
+On 10 June 2006 the New Zealand government released a statement saying that Ali was deported because he "posed a threat to national security" and confirmed that he had lived and trained in Phoenix, Arizona, US, with fellow Saudi Hani Hanjour in the months leading up to the 11 September 2001 attacks.